 The Hospice Respite Statute

-42 CFR §418.302 (payment procedures) and 42 USC §1395d (Medicare Part A hospice benefit).
-Up to 5 consecutive days of inpatient respite per benefit period.
-Multiple 5-day stays are permitted across multiple benefit periods (90-day, 90-day, then unlimited 60-day periods under 42 CFR §418.21), but each individual respite stay caps at 5 consecutive days.
+Under 42 CFR §418.302, inpatient respite care may not be provided for more than 5 consecutive days at a time; the sixth and any subsequent day pays at the routine home care rate.
+Multiple 5-day stays are permitted across benefit periods (an initial 90-day period, a subsequent 90-day period, then unlimited 60-day periods under 42 CFR §418.21), but each individual respite stay caps at 5 consecutive days.

 Eligibility

-The patient must be enrolled in Medicare hospice, terminal prognosis ≤6 months if the disease runs its normal course, with two physician certifications under 42 CFR §418.22 (initial certification by the hospice medical director plus the attending physician).
-Dementia-specific hospice eligibility requires a FAST score of 7C or higher plus a secondary medical complication under LCD L34567.
+The patient must be enrolled in Medicare hospice, with a terminal prognosis of six months or less if the disease runs its normal course, certified by two physicians under 42 CFR §418.22.
+For dementia specifically, hospice eligibility generally requires a Functional Assessment Staging Tool (FAST) stage of 7C or higher plus a secondary medical complication.

 FY 2026 Rates